 Post Procedure Care

-The process moved along, and last July, she had a double mastectomy with reconstruction.
+The process moved along, and she had a double mastectomy with reconstruction last July.

 She’s Back

 She appeared on my schedule at the beginning of October.
 But, unfortunately, her shoulder was in bad shape.
-The physical and massage therapists seemed to be helping with lymphedema but couldn’t get her shoulder working.
+The physical and massage therapists seemed to be helping with lymphedema, but she couldn’t get her shoulder working.

 So, I did what I always do.
-I asked lots of questions to understand the playing field and create a successful plan.
+I asked many questions to understand the playing field and create a successful plan.

-We discussed the specifics of Annie’s procedure and did a little research on the web.
+We discussed the specifics of Annie’s procedure and did a little research.

 Assessment